RyanHayes-Lab/Orientation/Cluster.md

 [https://rcic.uci.edu/account/login.html](https://rcic.uci.edu/account/login.html)
 as well as a link to a tutorial for Windows.
 See below for Mac.

-For Mac: run
+For Mac:
+1. Run
 `ssh-keygen`
 on your local machine and enter a passphrase.
 Use the default file locations.
 This will generate `~/.ssh/id_rsa` (the private key) and `~/.ssh/id_rsa.pub` (the public key) on your local machine. `~/.ssh` is a hidden directory inside your home directory.
 (Directories starting with . are hidden.)
-Copy `~/.ssh/id_rsa.pub` into the end of a file called `~/.ssh/authorized_keys` on hpc3.
+2. Copy `~/.ssh/id_rsa.pub` into the end of a file called `~/.ssh/authorized_keys` on hpc3.
 For example, if the file doesn’t exist yet, you can just run
 `scp ~/.ssh/id_rsa.pub panteater@hpc3.rcic.uci.edu:~/.ssh/authorized_keys`
 but if the file already has authorized keys in it this will overwrite them, and you need to do something more careful using what you learned in the bash and linux tutorial.
+3. Add the path to the private key you generated (`~/.ssh/id_rsa`) to the file `~/.ssh/config` on your local machine like this:
+`Host hpc3.rcic.uci.edu`
+`    IdentityFile ~/.ssh/id_rsa`
+You can use the commands
+`echo "Host hpc3.rcic.uci.edu" >> ~/.ssh/config`
+`echo "    IdentityFile ~/.ssh/id_rsa" >> ~/.ssh/config`
+to do this.

 ## The SLURM Queue System